hasura/graphql-actions-spec/README.md

-To build the spec.
-Run
+To build the spec, run:

 ```
 npm install -g nodemon spec-md